 Your workers’ compensation payments for lost wages will depend on your regular wages while you were capable of work.
 In Nevada, workers’ compensation must pay roughly 66% of your average monthly wage.
 These benefits will continue for the time you are out of work.
 Unlike other states, Nevada does not have any state-required minimums for wage reimbursement.

 If your injuries lead to a disability, the future costs of your injuries will also be part of your final workers’ compensation payment total.
-A Las Vegas workplace injury lawyer of Cogburn Law Offices can help assess your case and help you receive air payment for your damages.
+A Las Vegas workplace injury lawyer of Cogburn Law can help assess your case and help you receive fair payment for your damages.

 What Kind of Compensation Can I Receive?